Coadman/ETL-Project-2/README.md

 • 1 – Documentation on how to run in the projects README.md file
 • 1 – Link to the project GitHub
         Donotincludethedata,onlytheinstructionsforgettingthedata

+Documentation:

+1. Open and Run All Cells from Data_Extraction.ipynb

+2. Open and Run All Cells from Data_Transformation.ipynb

+3. Open and Run the Table_Schema.sql file
+4. With the Table_Schema.sql file open import the data for the corresponding tables. each file should match the name of the table except for the contacts and crowdfunding campaign files, use the files that are labeled transformed.

+        Use the import/export data tool via pgAdmin  to import data

+5. Open the Data_Validation.sql to pull the data from each table.
+6. Close All Files